 Victoria University Polytechnic offers eligible students access to the following specific State Government initiatives in order to access a government subsidised fee for your course.

 This initiative offers asylum seekers and victims of human trafficking an opportunity to develop their skills and knowledge, providing them with a valuable resource in which to be active and successful members of the community.
-An Asylum Seeker [referred or direct application holding either a Bridging Visa Class E (BVE) or Safe Haven Enterprise Visa (SHEV) or Temporary Protection Visa (TPV)] may be able to enrol in Certificate I to IV level courses.
+An Asylum Seeker [referred or direct application holding either a Bridging Visa Class E (BVE) or Safe Haven Enterprise Visa (SHEV) or Temporary Protection Visa (TPV), Bridging visa class F (BVF), Humanitarian Stay (Temporary) (subclass 449) visa, or Temporary (Humanitarian Concern) (subclass 786) visa may be able to enrol in Certificate I to IV level courses.
 Asylum Seekers must meet all Skills First eligibility criteria except the citizenship/residency requirements.
+Find out more about the Asylum seeker VET program.

 List of acceptable evidence to prove eligibility